The typical monthly residential bill consists of the following tariff schedule components:

 - NM Residential Service Rate No. 01

 - Customer Charge: The customer charge recovers costs incurred in making service available at the customer’s premise and includes meter and meter reading costs, billing, record keeping and customer service costs.
-The Customer Charge is a fixed monthly charge of $7.00 and is applied regardless of the amount of electric power consumed.
+The Customer Charge is a fixed monthly charge of $7.00 and is applied regardless of the amount of electric energy consumed.

 - Energy Charge: The energy charge is to recover the costs associated with producing (i.e., electric power generation plants) and distributing (i.e., poles and power lines) electricity.
-The charge is based on the electric power consumed and is applied on a cents per kilowatt-hour (kWh) basis.
+The charge is based on the electric energy consumed and is applied on a cents per kilowatt-hour (kWh) basis.

 - Customers have two rate options: